 The strength of our programmes is the interaction between theory and practice.
 Students not only gain scientific insight into worldview-related issues and the structure and nature of contemporary society, but also learn how to apply this knowledge in practice.
 They learn how to support individuals in their pursuit of a meaningful life and how they can contribute to a fairer and more humane society.
 They are also trained to research a wide range of relevant topical issues, such as the future of our health care system, the increasing plurality of a globalising world and existential questions raised by the increasing life expectancy of post-retirement life (to name but a few).

 Students are encouraged to think about their own ideas and actions.
-They do not only acquire knowledge of the subject on offer, but also develop practical skills, personal insights and their own professional attitude.
+They do not only acquire knowledge of the subject on offer, but also develop practical skills, personal insights and their own professional approach.
 The methods used include practical training in listening and counselling, interviews and observation.

 Lectures usually last three hours and are attended by a relatively large number of students.
 Lectures are often based on literature, so it’s advised to read the given literature before the lecture starts.